rahulgaur104/Omnigenous-umbilic-stellarators/README.md

 This repository contains all the data and analysis files used to generate and analyze omnigenous umbilic stellarators in this [preprint](https://arxiv.org/abs/2505.04211).
-These script were written to run with commit 24887e4af18f9a2b7da6b5161ccb11d277a4704c To reproduce these results, you must
+These script were written to run with commit 24887e4af18f9a2b7da6b5161ccb11d277a4704c To reproduce these results, you must install/build DESC (not the pip install way) and

 ```
 git checkout 24887e4af18f9a2b7da6b5161ccb11d277a4704c